Swift Currie Adds 7 Attorneys to Continue Growth in Atlanta and Birmingham

 Kayla Washington joins Swift Currie’s litigation practice representing companies in insurance coverage, commercial litigation and workers’ compensation matters.
 While in law school, she served as an intern for the U.S. Equal Employment Opportunity Commission and a national healthcare services provider, as well as a law clerk for two Birmingham-based personal injury firms.
 Prior to practicing law, Washington was a registered nurse.
 Washington earned her BSN from University of Alabama at Birmingham and her law degree from University of Alabama School of Law.

 Metro Atlanta CEO featured the attorneys in an article published on Nov.
 21 (available here) and Atlanta Journal-Constitution published the news in it's Sunday business section on Dec.
 8 (available here).
-The Birmingham Business Journal featured Kayla Washington's arrival in its Legal Roundup published on Nov.
-22 (available here).
+Kayla Washington was featured in the Birmingham Business Journal published on Nov.
+22 (available here) and in the spring 2020 issue of the Birmingham Bar Association Bulletin (available here).

 About Swift, Currie, McGhee & Hiers, LLP